yteraoka/googleapps-directory-tools/README.md

   1. Create new project of select exists project
   2. Click "Create new Client ID" in Credentials tab
   3. Select "Installed application" and "Other" application type then click "Create Client ID"
-  4. Click "Download JSON"
-4. Save Downloaded JSON file to `private/client_secret.json`
+  4. Click "Download JSON" and save downloaded JSON file to `private/client_secret.json`
+  5. Go to "API" page in left side menu
+  6. Enable "Admin SDK" and "Groups Settings API"
-5. Run `user.py --noauth_local_webserver`
+4. Run `user.py --noauth_local_webserver list your.domain.name`
   1. Access displayed URL
   2. Approve request
   3. Copy and pasete the code to terminal
   4. Ignore error message (like unknown command --noauth_local_webserver)
-6. Ready.
+5. Ready.
 Try get user list. `user.py list your.domain.name`

-Tested with Python 2.7.6 only.
+Tested with Python 2.7.6 and 2.7.8 only.

 ## Supported Operations